Rajendra II: Early life and accession

+Reign

 Revolts in Sri Lanka

 a Pillar containing Inscriptions of Rajendra II at the Colombo National Museum.

 Under the reign or Rajendra's father Rajendra I, The kingdom of Ruhuna were annexed bringin all of Sri Lanka under Chola occupation.
 During this time, the Tamil trading guilds Thisaiayiratthu Annuruvar tarded in Anuradhapura further increased their activities in the Island.
 Under Rajendra II, several garrisons and governors were established to maintain stronger rule.
 Rajendra also pushed for tighter control over Ruhuna where several revolts took place.

 However this period was also met with revolts by the local Sinhalese People.
 Rajendra put down several early rebellions and further straightened Chola rule in the island.
 In 1055 Sinhalese prince Vijayabahu I, who later became the king of Polonnaruwa attempted to expel Chola forces.
 Gradually the wider conflict developed into a prolonged, back and forth struggle of raids and counter-raids, with the forces of Vijayabahu advancing upon Polonnaruwa and then falling back to fortresses in Dakkhinadesa and Rohana to withstand retaliatory Chola attacks and sieges.
 By 1058, Rohana became independent of chola occupation.
 Vijayabahu established himself in Wakirigala and organized his army for a fresh attempt to capture Polonnaruwa, however this failed and his troops were defeater by Rajendra's son Uttama.
 During this time, he also had to face rebellions from other Sinhala leaders fighting for the throne.

 Rajendra eventually sent forces to Sri Lanka to counter the revolt.
 Rajendra's son Uttama, the Chola governor of Polonnaruwa expelled Vijayabahu's forces.
 Chola troops also arrived at Ruhuna which was the center of Vijayabahu's rebels.
 Several clashes continued between the Sinhalese and Chola forces.
 Rajendra and Uttama eventually put down the revolt.